vaqMAD/vaqMAD/README.md

 <!-- About me section -->
 ## About me :
+For a few years, I worked as a manager in a SaaS startup.
+I've seen it all: burning deadlines, client calls at weird hours, and the magical mystery of a Wi-Fi printer that refuses to cooperate.
+I like to break down and build things with code.
+I believe there are 10 types of people in the world: those who understand binary, and those who don't.

 Developing programming skills, specializing in Python and Django.
 Currently focusing on creating a project for my portfolio [TimeMate](https://github.com/vaqMAD/TimeMate)

 ##  📫 Get In Touch:
 [![Linkedin Icon](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/damian-ignaczak/) [![Email Icon](https://skillicons.dev/icons?i=gmail)](mailto:damian.ignaczak.dev@gmail.com)